TechLabs-Berlin/st-birdsAI/blog.md

 ![deforestation drivers percentage barplot](https://github.com/TechLabs-Berlin/st21-birdsAI/blob/main/data/deforestation_drivers_percentage.png)

 A stacked bar plot showing the areas deforested by six different types of drivers, over the years 2001 – 2020, was plotted from the tree cover loss data which is shown below.
-It can be seen that the  commodity driven deforestation is the largest driver all through the recorded years.
+It can be seen that the  commodity driven deforestation (like meat, metals, and palm) is the largest driver all through the recorded years.

 ![deforestation drivers stacked barplot](https://github.com/TechLabs-Berlin/st21-birdsAI/blob/main/data/deforestation_drivers_stack.png)